camflan/boxstrap/README.markdown

 Do you have a custom crontab?
 -----------------------------

-If you do, add it's path to `CRONTAB` and we'll add it to your system crontab.
+If you do, add it's path to `CRONTAB_LOCATION`, flip on `INSTALL_CUSTOM_CRONTAB` and we'll add it to your system crontab.

 CONFIGURATION
 =============